Neurogami/WiiUseJRuby/README.md

 In the root of your project, run

-     wiiremotejruby
+     wiiusejruby

-This will copy over the lib files under lib/ruby/wiitemotejruby
+This will copy over the lib files under lib/ruby/wiiusejruby